I am now on Twitter! Meet me on Twitter here (my nick is pkrumins.)

 Lecture 1: Analysis of Algorithms

 The first lecture is given by the famous professor Charles E. Leiserson.
-He is the L in CLRS.
-If that doesn’t ring you a bell - it’s one of the most popular books on algorithms!
+He is the author of a popular book on algorithms.

 He starts the lecture by explaining what this course and algorithms will be all about.
 He says that this course will be about “Analysis of Algorithms” and states: “Analysis of algorithms is the theoretical study of computer program performance and resource usage”.